Today – a nice post on a relevant topic, by our friend Travis White at Learn Fit:

 If you don’t have access to a personal trainer, fitness apps like My Fitness Pal and Sworkit are great for monitoring your health goals.
 You can log your meals, learn new exercises, and maintain your fitness plan on your own schedule.

-These ideas are definitely not something you would find in a textbook, and that’s exactly the point!
+These ideas are definitely not something you would find in a textbook, and that’s exactly the point (and if you need more, here’s another informative post).
 Your fitness life should be as adventurous as your everyday life!
 If these ideas aren’t quite your style, find a unique idea that fits you.
 Live a uniquely healthy lifestyle.